Haworthia retusa (L.) Duval

 Star Cactus, Window Succulent

 Aloe retusa, Apicra retusa, Catevala retusa, Haworthia fouchei, Haworthia geraldii, Haworthia multilineata, Haworthia retusa var. retusa, Haworthia solitaria, Kumaria spicata

 Haworthia retusa is a small succulent that forms star-shaped rosettes, up to 6 inches (15 cm) in diameter, of fleshy, lime green leaves with triangular translucent tips marked with longitudinal lines.
 In the wild, it is usually a solitary rosette, while in cultivation, it can offset and even form a clump of rosettes in cultivation.
 The rosettes grow up to 6 inches (15 cm) in diameter.
 Leaves are deltoid, recurved, up to up to 3.2 inches (8 cm) long and up to 0.8 inch (2 cm) wide.
-Flowers are small, tubular and white in color, in racemes up to 20 inches (50 cm) tall and appear in late spring to summer.
+The flowers are small, tubular, white with greenish-brown veins, and appear on unbranched, up to 20 inches (50 cm) long flower stalks in late spring to summer.

 How to Grow and Care for Haworthia retusa